gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Errors like a broken HTTP connection, or corrupted data being downloaded do not fail the build anymore.
 Instead, the build cache is disabled for the duration of the current build.

-### New API for safe, fast concurrent work execution
+### New API for safe, concurrent work execution

 Gradle 4.1 introduces the [Worker API](userguide/custom_tasks.html#worker_api), a new API for safe, parallel, and asynchronous execution of units of work within a build.
 This API allows for:

 - Parallel execution of multiple items of work within a task
 - Execution of work in a separate daemon process
-- Safe intra-project parallel execution of tasks
+- Safe parallel execution of multiple tasks

 This API can be used within a custom task class to break up the work of the task and execute that work in parallel.
 Once a task has submitted all of its work to run asynchronously, and has exited the task action, Gradle can then start running other independent tasks in parallel - even if those tasks are in the same project.
 This allows Gradle to make maximum use of the resources available and complete builds faster than ever.

-    import javax.inject.Inject

-    // The implementation of a single unit of work class UnitOfWork implements Runnable {
-        File fileToReverse
-        File destinationFile

-        @Inject
-        public UnitOfWork(File fileToReverse, File destinationFile) {
-            this.fileToReverse = fileToReverse
-            this.destinationFile = destinationFile
-        }

-        @Override
-        public void run() {
-            destinationFile.text = fileToReverse.text.reverse()
-        }
-    }

-    // A task that accepts a set of source files, creates units of work for each,
-    // and executes them concurrently.
-    class ReverseFiles extends SourceTask {
-        @OutputDirectory
-        File outputDir

-        // The WorkerExecutor will be injected by Gradle at runtime
-        // (i.e. the exception below is only a placeholder and will not be thrown)
-        @Inject
-        WorkerExecutor getWorkerExecutor() {
-            throw new UnsupportedOperationException()
-        }

-        @TaskAction
-        void reverseFiles() {
     source.files.each { file ->
         // Create and submit a unit of work for each file workerExecutor.submit(UnitOfWork.class) { config ->
             config.isolationMode = IsolationMode.NONE
             // Constructor parameters for the unit of work implementation config.params = [ file, project.file("${outputDir}/${file.name}") ]
         }
     }
-        }
-    }

-    // An implementation of the task that reverses the files in the "sources" directory task reverseFiles(type: ReverseFiles) {
-        outputDir = file("${buildDir}/reversed")
-        source("sources")
-    }

-To learn more about the Worker API, check out the [user guide](userguide/custom_tasks.html#worker_api).
+To learn more about the Worker API, check out the [user guide](userguide/custom_tasks.html#worker_api) or watch the [presentation from the 2017 Gradle Summit](https://www.youtube.com/watch?v=kKyTqk2jSFo).

 ## Promoted features